 The AARP says more than three-quarters of caregivers help loved ones to fill and manage medications that often require juggling varying dosages for pills that can appear identical.
-Many untrained caregivers are a family member, often a daughter or daughter-in-law.
-For them, it is harder as they are part of the sandwich generation.
-This means they have a spouse, children, a job and the job of a caregiver for a parent or other family member.
-In other words, they are mentally and physically drained as they juggle work, family, career, and caregiving.
+Many untrained caregivers are family members, usually a daughter or daughter-in-law.
+For them, it is more demanding as they are part of the sandwich generation.

-The skills required to help a person bathe and perform other activities of daily living requires skill so the person doesn't hurt themselves or the person they are trying to help.
-Many family members are not prepared for this work.
-This creates a huge burden on everyone.
+Most family caregivers are untrained and unprepared for the role of being a caregiver.
+The role of a caregiver creates a significant burden on everyone.
 A recent article in Modern Healthcare says the economic value of caregiving, which ranges from short-term post-acute assistance to long-term care, was estimated at $470 billion in 2013.
 In 2011, the Congressional Budget Office estimated, family members provided 55% of the value of long-term elderly care services, or $234 billion a year.

 "Despite the value of their work, these unpaid caregivers often lack the skills and support needed to properly care for their loved ones.
 And as the medical complexity of patient cases escalates, so do concerns about safety," wrote Elizabeth Whitman in her this article.